doanthevu1910/ams-house-price/README.md

 feature-importance-plot.py: Compare importance of features

 # Remarks
+- Size seems to be the biggest influence on price
-- Lack of data results in low accuracy
+- Lack of data affects the model accuracy
 - Multiple linear regression could perform better for cases where distance to multiple hotspots is included

 # Further research